 Currawong Community Centre

 5 – 17 Currawong Street, Mornington 3931 Tel: 5975 9773

 After calling, ensure that a member stands outside the building to direct the ambulance.

 Stay on the line, the 000 operator will advise what you should do.

-As Tutor, try to calm the situation.
+As Tutor/leader, try to calm the situation.
 Clear the room, apart from people directly involved in helping.
-Let the Office know immediately, and be ready to complete an Incident Report form (in Class folder) as soon as possible after the incident.
+Let the Office know immediately, and be ready to complete an Accident/Incident form form (in Class folder) as soon as possible after the incident.